Disgaea 2: Cursed Memories

 - Stealth Insult: Axel Mode's Evil Pink specializes in this.

-- Step into the Blinding Fight: The ultimate skill of the Succubus class is called 'Nightmare', and it involves surrounding the enemy with darkness and launch an unseen beatdown.
+- Step into the Blinding Fight: The ultimate skill of the Succubus class is called 'Nightmare', and it involves surrounding the enemy with darkness and launching an unseen beatdown.
 Can be seen here.

 - This Cannot Be!: Rozalin's response upon finding out that the "most powerful Overlord" in The Multiverse is a talking book.